aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 <!-- #region -->
 ## Matrix formulation

 At this stage we know how to build Python functions that return the derivatives of functions based on finite difference formulas.
 Conceptually, we have defined the *action* of differential operators on functions: we pass a function to a Python function and it returns the derivative.
-This means that we have not explictely constructed the differential operator.
+This means that we have not explicitly constructed the differential operator.
 For some problems, this is needed and in this section we show how this is done.

 Mathematically, we denote the action of any linear operator $\cal{A}$ acting on a function $f$ as: